Desires69/meteor-api/README.md

-# Meteor snippets for atom editor
+# Meteor snippets for Atom editor

-Basic snippets to make meteor development faster in atom
+Basic snippets to make meteor development faster in Atom.
+Isomorphic javascript for the win!
+Now supporting Server, Client, Database, Mobile Devices, Testing, and Editor!

-Works with Javascript + Coffeescript!

 ## Examples